| Maze Arrays

 Blob tilesets cannot be inverted.
 Use Clear to toggle 'all on' and 'all off'.
 When a cell is selected and deselected without moving, the cursor will toggle between edge and corner editing.

-With Twin tilesets you need to move 2 cells horizontally or vertically.
+With Twin tilesets you need to move 2 cells horizontally or vertically to draw.

 Block and Truchet tiles work in the same way, but drawing will cycle the tiles.